 New Year’s Eve 1999 was celebrated in hundreds of different ways worldwide as billions rang in a new millennium.
 From fireworks and parties to light shows, the year 2000 was welcomed in style.
-However, celebrations were much more understated in a small, family-run Campbeltown distillery.
-The Springbank Millennium Collection is one of Springbank’s most ambitious collections, and yet it has flown slightly under the radar on the secondary market for more than 20 years.
+Launched to mark the event, the Springbank Millennium Collection was one of Springbank’s most ambitious series.
+Despite comprising whiskies aged 25 to 50 years old, the Millennium Collection has remained a hidden gem of the secondary market for more than 25 years.

 The Springbank Millennium Collection was released between September 1998 and March 2001 in celebration of the new millennium.
 The series contains 6 high-age statement whiskies ranging from 25 to 50 years old.
 They are presented in clear glass bottles with cream labels bearing the Springbank gothic ‘S’ and the age statement of the bottle.
 The bottles also come with wooden presentation cases.